glacasa/Mastonet/README.md

 	var client = var client = new MastodonClient("instanceUrl", appRegistration, auth);

 Now you can call all the API methods.
 [See Mastodon API overview](https://github.com/tootsuite/mastodon/blob/master/docs/Using-the-API/API.md)

+## Streaming

+You can use the `TimelineStreaming` to be notified for every status, notification and deletion on a timeline.

+	var client =  new MastodonClient("instance", appRegistration, auth);
+	var streaming = client.GetUserStreaming();

+	// Register events
+	streaming.OnUpdate = OnStatusReceived;
+	streaming.OnNotification = OnNotificationReceived;
+	streaming.OnDelete = OnDeleteReceived;

+	// Start streaming
+	streaming.Start();

+	// ...

+	// Stop streaming
+	streaming.Stop();